kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 ## What is Peterson's solution?
 Peterson published his novel and surprisingly simple solution in a 2 page paper in 1981.
-A C-like code implementation is available on Wikipedia [here](https://en.wikipedia.org/wiki/Peterson%27s_algorithm#The_algorithm)
 A version of his algorithm is shown below that uses a shared variable `turn`:

 ```